 1. Melbourne

 There are many things to do and see.
-Most tourists visit the Royal Botanic Gardens, the National Gallery of Victoria, or the Melbourne Museum.
+Popular attractions include the Royal Botanic Gardens, the National Gallery of Victoria, and the Melbourne Museum.
 As for prospective international students, some of Melbourne’s most prominent higher education institutions include the University of Melbourne, Monash University, Victoria University, RMIT University, and La Trobe University.

 2. Sydney

-The most famous spot in Australia is the capital of New South Wales and, of course, the exhilaratingly vibrant city of Sydney.
+One of Australia’s most famous cities, Sydney is the capital of New South Wales.
 This area is a tourist favorite because of several famed attractions, such as the Sydney Harbour Bridge, The Rocks, Darling Harbour, Sydney Tower Eye, and Barangaroo Reserve.
+QS ranked Sydney #6 globally in its Best Student Cities 2026 ranking, making it another excellent choice for international students.

-For instance, the University of Sydney, founded in 1850, is Australia’s first-ever tertiary education institution and one of the country’s six sandstone institutions.
-In addition, the Australian Film Television and Radio School is a solid option for those interested in pursuing a career in broadcasting or screen arts.
-Established in 1973, it is now a world-leading film school.
+For instance, the University of Sydney, founded in 1850, is Australia’s first university.
+In addition, the Australian Film Television and Radio School is a strong option for those interested in pursuing a career in broadcasting or screen arts.
+Established in 1973, AFTRS is Australia’s national screen and broadcast school and has consistently appeared in The Hollywood Reporter’s annual list of top film schools.

 3. Canberra

-Australia’s capital, Canberra, is also named one of the best places to live in the world.
-Truly a cultural center, it is home to the Australian War Memorial, New Parliament House, National Rose Gardens, Lake Burley Griffin, and the National Gallery of Australia.
+Australia’s capital, Canberra, is also a strong student city.
+QS ranked Canberra #38 globally in its Best Student Cities 2026 ranking, noting its education providers, employer activity, student community, cultural resources, government access, and outdoor recreation.
+Truly a cultural center, Canberra is home to the Australian War Memorial, Parliament House, Old Parliament House Gardens, Lake Burley Griffin, and the National Gallery of Australia.
 The city is also an excellent place for international students to study in Australia because it has its fair share of outstanding colleges and universities.

 4. Perth

-Often tagged as the country’s underrated city, Perth is located in Western Australia.
-While it is pretty isolated from the rest of the “Land Down Under,” it doesn’t mean there’s nothing to look forward to in the area.
-The place has many places to add to one’s bucket list, including Kings Park, Botanic Garden, Swan River, Cottesloe, Elizabeth Quay, and Perth Zoo.
+Perth is located in Western Australia and sits along the Indian Ocean.
+While it is far from the rest of the “Land Down Under,” that does not mean there is nothing to look forward to in the area.
+The city has many places to add to one’s bucket list, including Kings Park and Botanic Garden, the Swan River, Cottesloe Beach, Elizabeth Quay, and Perth Zoo.

-Perth has also been labeled one of the most outstanding student cities globally.
-There are lots of educational institutions to choose from, not to mention countless leisure and recreation spots.
-Speaking of students, those interested in studying here can enroll at any of the following prominent schools: Edith Cowan University, Murdoch University, Curtin University, the University of Western Australia, and the University of Notre Dame Australia.
+Perth is also one of Australia’s leading student cities.
+QS ranked Perth #37 globally in its Best Student Cities 2026 ranking, and Study Australia notes that the city is home to five universities, including the University of Western Australia.
+Students interested in studying here can enroll at any of the following prominent schools: Edith Cowan University, Murdoch University, Curtin University, the University of Western Australia, and the University of Notre Dame Australia.

 5. Brisbane

 For those who plan on studying in the city rather than just visiting, worry not, for Brisbane is among the best cities to study in Australia.
-International students can choose from several institutes, such as the University of Queensland, Griffith University, Queensland University of Technology, Aviation Australia, and Griffith Film School.
+QS ranked Brisbane #26 globally in its Best Student Cities 2026 ranking.
+International students can choose from several institutions, such as the University of Queensland, Griffith University, Queensland University of Technology, Aviation Australia, and Griffith Film School.

-As mentioned above, international students benefit from studying in Australia’s best cities because of its well-known educational institutions and diverse and multicultural environments.
-With these factors, they can get more opportunities to build relationships and get many job opportunities while enjoying the country’s natural beauty and unique sites.
-Consider pursuing your degree programs in these cities for an unforgettable academic experience!
+As mentioned above, international students benefit from studying in Australia’s best cities because of their well-known educational institutions and diverse, multicultural environments.
+With these factors, they can find more opportunities to build relationships, explore career options, and enjoy the country’s natural beauty and unique sights.
+Consider pursuing your degree program in these cities for an unforgettable academic experience!

 We hope you found this article on the best cities to study in Australia for international students informative and helpful.
-To learn more information on studying in the country and abroad, check out our Study in Australia and the Available Programs for International Students.
+To learn more about studying in the country and abroad, check out our Study in Australia and Available Programs for International Students.

 About the Author: Hyun Lee